-Implement a Soil Management Plan.
-SMUD and its Contractor shall prepare and implement a Soil Management Plan to address contaminant-impacted soil.
-The Plan shall address the apparent petroleum-impacted soil in the vicinity of boring B-4 by further delineating the petroleum-impacts and then excavating and disposing of this soil prior to commencing construction.
+Implement a Soil and Groundwater Management Plan.
+SMUD and its Contractor shall prepare and implement a Soil and Groundwater Management Plan to address contaminant-impacted soil and groundwater.
+The Plan shall address the apparent petroleum-impacted soil in the vicinity of boring B-4 by further delineating the petroleumimpacts and then excavating and disposing of this soil prior to commencing construction.
 This activity could be carried out as pre-construction activities or as part of the first construction phase.
 Excess soil generated at the site shall be properly characterized prior to off-site disposal and disposed of at a waste facility permitted to accept the waste.
 Based on the STLC/TCLP results, it is possible that some soil removed during construction activities will require transportation to a California hazardous waste landfill, due to the STLC exceedances and near exceedances.
+Soils from the Railyards should not be exported to any other sites outside the Railvards for any purpose other than disposal at a regulated facility without prior approval from DTSC.
+In the unlikely event that groundwater is encountered and dewatering required during project construction, SMUD will adhere to requirements in SWRCB's Water Quality Order 2003-0003-DWQ and, within the Railyards, request approval from DTSC prior to implementation of the groundwater management plan.
+Water would be collected, tested, and treated prior to discharge, in accordance with all regulatory requirements.

-Mitigation Measure 3.8-1b:
+Mitigation Measure 3.8-1b

 Manage Accidental Discovery of Hazardous Materials.
-If contaminated soils or potentially hazardous items are discovered during earth moving activities, all ground-disturbing activities within 50 feet shall be halted until a qualified SMUD employee or SMUD representative can assess the conditions on the site.
-SMUD will notify the appropriate agency (e.g., SCEMD) to determine if it is appropriate to rebury the potentially hazardous materials.
+If contaminated soils or potentially hazardous items are discovered during earth moving activities, all ground-disturbing activities within 25 50 feet shall be halted until a qualified SMUD employee or SMUD representative can assess the conditions on the site.
+SMUD will notify the appropriate agency (e.g., SCEMD) to determine next steps for managing if it is appropriate to rebury the potentially hazardous materials.
 If it is determined that the hazardous material cannot be re-incorporated into the project site, it shall be hauled by a qualified hauler to an appropriate waste disposal facility.